spglib/spglib/doc/index.md

-Spglib project acknowledges Paweł T. Jochym for deployment and packaging, Yusuke Seto for the Crystallographic database, Jingheng Fu for layer group implementation, Dimitar Pashov for the Fortran interface, and many other contributors.
+Spglib project acknowledges Paweł T. Jochym for deployment and packaging, Yusuke Seto for the Crystallographic database, Jingheng Fu for layer group implementation, Juan Rodriguez-Carvajal for the Magnetic space-group database, Dimitar Pashov for the Fortran interface, and many other contributors.